slatedocs/slate/source/index.html.md

 # Code examples
-We've put popular languages code examples under Github.
+We put popular languages code examples under Github.
 Please feel free to view, and pull request if you have any updates:
-<a href="https://github.com/PractiTest/pt-api-examples/" target="blank">PractiTest Api Code Examples in Github</a>
+<a href="https://github.com/PractiTest/pt-api-examples/" target="blank">PractiTest Api Code Examples in Github</a>.

+More examples will be available soon.

 ## Python